pajtai/app-state/README.md

 ### Subscribers: `state.subscribers(path)` - returns length

 Returns number of subscribers on an exact path.
 Doesn't count longer or shorter paths.

+### Calculations: `state.calculations(calculationsObject)` - returns state

+The `calculationsObject` is an object where each key is the path of the calculated property to set and the value are callbacks that return the desired value to set for that path.

+Subscribers are notified after calculations are run.

 ## Theory